A guide to the Triangulum constellation

 You can then use stars Mirach and Hamal to hop to the galaxy.
 From there, the Triangulum constellation itself should be easy to spot.

-Once you've found Triangulum, get your telescope out and see if you can spot some other deep-sky targets in the region.
+Once you've found Triangulum, get out your telescope and observe some other deep-sky targets in the region.

 Get to know the Triangulum constellation better with our deep-sky tour, taking in 6 beautiful objects to observe through a telescope.
 Download a PDF chart to help you locate the objects.